 Self-Doubt as a Mom

-Self-Doubt as a Blogger
+Self-Doubt as a Creative

 “Our doubts are traitors, and make us lose the good we oft might win, by fearing to attempt.”